 2. Maryanne Trump Barry, a Republican, Was Nominated to the Circuit Court by President Bill Clinton

 Maryanne Trump Barry was the first member of her family to graduate college, according to a bio on her alma mater’s website.
 She studied political science and government at Mount Holyoke College in Massachusetts and graduated in 1958.
 She went on to earn a master’s degree from Columbia University in 1962.

 She got married and became a mother.
 But she was not done with her education.
 When her son was in sixth grade, Trump Barry began law school at Hofstra University.
 She became a lawyer in 1974 and went to work for the Justice Department, specifically in the Office of the U.S. Attorney in New Jersey.
 Out of 62 lawyers, Trump Barry was reportedly just one of two women.
 Her titles during that nine-year span included Assistant U.S. Attorney, Chief of the Appeals Division and First Assistant U.S. Attorney.

 Trump Barry’s next job was to move behind the bench.
 President Ronald Reagan made her a judge on the U.S. District Court for the District of New Jersey in 1983.
 She served on that court until 1999, when President Bill Clinton nominated her to the U.S. Court of Appeals for the Third District.
-Trump Barry still holds the title of senior judge but took an “inactive status” in 2017.
+Trump Barry still holds the title of a senior judge but took an “inactive status” in 2017.